Home How It Works Industries Pricing About Insights Book a Discovery Call

 What you receive Contact list or booked demo Warm intro with full context brief

-Pipeline visibility Monthly report, often delayed Shared CRM access from day one
+Pipeline visibility Monthly report, often delayed Shared pipeline tracker from day one

-Attribution disputes Common — no shared audit trail Impossible — timestamped records on both sides
+Attribution disputes Common, with no shared audit trail Timestamped records on both sides make it impossible

 Incentive alignment Paid whether you close or not Only paid when you close

 Other companies get paid whether you close or not.
-We only get paid when you do.
+I only get paid when you do.

 That one change restructures everything.
-When our revenue depends entirely on yours, we have no reason to send you a list and wish you luck.
-Every lead we deliver is manually qualified — budget confirmed, decision-maker identified, timing validated — because a lead that does not convert means we worked for free.
+When my revenue depends entirely on yours, I have no reason to send you a list and wish you luck.
+Every lead I deliver is manually qualified.
+Budget confirmed, decision-maker identified, timing validated, because a lead that does not convert means I worked for free.

 The model is not a gimmick.
-It is the only structure that genuinely aligns what we want with what you need.
+It is the only structure that genuinely aligns what I want with what you need.

 Sounds good, but what's the catch?

 There isn't a catch.
-We take on the execution risk.
-If leads do not convert, we do not get paid.
-The only constraint is that we are selective about who we work with — we need your deal size and sales cycle to make the economics work for both sides.
+I take on the execution risk.
+If leads do not convert, I do not get paid.
+The only constraint is that I am selective about who I work with, and I need your deal size and sales cycle to make the economics work for both sides.

 How do I know you will not just send weak leads?

-Because weak leads mean we work for free.
+Because weak leads mean I work for free.
 The model itself is the quality filter.
-We have no financial incentive to pad your pipeline with names that go nowhere.
+I have no financial incentive to pad your pipeline with names that go nowhere.

 What if the deal closes six months from now?